rgadon107/Zapier/wiki.md

 ## Create a Personal Zapier Account to Access the Club's Team Account

-[Create a Zapier account using the email address you provided for your account invitation.](https://zapier.com/)  Zapier will connect you to the club's team account.
+[Create a Zapier account using the email address you provided for your account invitation.](https://zapier.com/sign-up)  On login, Zapier will connect you to the club's team account.

 After you log in, scroll your cursor over the black and white icon in the upper right corner of your screen.